Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Related work

-\emph{Contributions.} Our main contribution is a supermodular optimization framework that selects redundant robot-to-task matchings in order to minimize the average waiting time at the task locations.
-Our framework is underpinned by the insight that the deployment of redundant robots under uncertain travel times is supermodular in the number of redundant robots.
-This insight builds on our \emph{first-come, first-to-serve} principle, which we formally represent through an aggregate function that considers only the \emph{minimum} travel time among the assigned robot group.
-Our second contribution consists of formalizing the cardinality and assignment constraints by a matroid.
-These combined results (optimization of a supermodular function under a matroid constraint) allow us to derive sub-optimality bounds.
-We develop an assignment algorithm with a constant-factor approximation bound that relies on dynamic programming to compute task utilities efficiently in polynomial time.
-Finally, we compare our method with an optimal, exhaustive combinatorial search algorithm to show that our method performs very close to the optimum.
-We also evaluate it on a large, real data-set to show that considerable time savings can be made by deploying redundant robots.
+\emph{Contributions.} The main contribution of this work is a supermodular optimization framework that selects redundant robot-to-goal matchings in order to minimize the average waiting time at the task locations.
+Additionally, we pose a variant of this optimization problem such that the number of assigned robots is minimized, subject to a maximum allowable cost budget.
+Our framework is underpinned by the novel insight that the deployment of redundant robots under uncertain travel times is supermodular in the number of redundant robots.
+This insight is derived from a \emph{first-come, first-to-serve} principle, which is formally introduced in this paper through an aggregate function that considers only the \emph{minimum} travel time among the assigned robot coalition.
+Furthermore, we formalize the cardinality and assignment constraints by a matroid.
+These combined results (optimization of a supermodular function under a matroid constraint) allow us to derive sub-optimality bounds on the performance of our method.

+Our second contribution is the development of a dynamic programming algorithm that reduces the number of calls to the objective function, and allows us to compute task utilities efficiently in polynomial time.
+This algorithm leverages the concept of aggregate functions over robot coalitions, which we formally introduce in this work.
+A key consideration is that the performance at each goal is measured by an aggregate cost function that considers the joint performance of all assigned robots at that goal.

+Finally, we apply the redundant assignment solution to random instances of transport networks in planar space.
+In particular, we consider two causes for uncertain travel time: uncertainty in the robot origin positions, and uncertainty in the road travel time of the transport network (which was considered in our prior work~\cite{prorok:2019DARS}).
+We compare our method with an optimal, exhaustive combinatorial search algorithm to show that our method performs very close to the optimum.
+Our approach is also compared to several benchmark algorithms, and is evaluated under varying noise conditions.
+We show that in all considered cases, redundant assignment effectively increases resilience to uncertainty by reducing the performance gap to an ideal, non-noisy system.